Azure-Samples/cognitive-services-speech-sdk/public_samples/README.md

 All Android samples require a working installation of [Android Studio](https://developer.android.com/studio/).
 They make use of the Microsoft Cognitive Services Speech SDK for Android Maven package (`com.microsoft.cognitiveservices.speech:client-sdk`) that is hosted under `https://csspeechstorage.blob.core.windows.net/maven/`.
 At this time, we support ARM-based Android devices (API 23: Android 6.0 Marshmallow or higher).

+> **Note:**
+> the Android samples found here are *not* for the Speech Devices SDK and the Roobo device.
+> If you are looking for these, visit the [Speech Devices SDK](https://docs.microsoft.com/azure/cognitive-services/speech-service/speech-devices-sdk) page.

 ## Overview of samples